stornado9/spring-running-information-analysis/README.md

 * 4)Run docker container:docker start nikesql
 * 5)Stop docker containser: docker stop nikesql
 * 6)check docker process: docker ps -a
+* 7)configuration of the project setting can be found at configuration_images/mysql*

+## Remainingissue & Tobecomplete
+* 1)UserInfo is missing from result json
+* 2)HealthWarningLevel is not sorted in decreasing order